xapian/xapian-docsprint/concepts/indexing/terms.rst

 document.

 The rules applied by a stemmer are dependent on the language of the text;
-Xapian includes stemmers for a variety of languages.
+Xapian includes stemmers for more than a dozen languages (and for some languages there is a choice of stemmers).